barthap/media-encryption-demo/README.md

 **[See all](<https://github.com/search?q=repo:barthap/media-encryption-demo+/(TODO%7CFIXME)/&type=code>)**

-**Subjects to deprecation:**
+**Potential subjects to deprecation:**

-- Clipboard event's `content` property is deprecated for very long.
+- Clipboard event's `content` property has been deprecated for very long.
 Should it be finally removed?
 - Clipboard has the `Clipboard.removeClipboardListener(listener)` function.
 AFAIK, APIs generally migrate from this syntax to the `subsciption.remove()`.
-Should we do the same and deprecate it?
+Should this one be deprecated too?

 ## CORS Proxy